 Vlogger stands for “Video Blogger.”
 The term vlogger refers to someone who shares and records their opinions, thoughts, and experiences.
 Their goal could be for entertainment, personal, or educational purposes.
 Due to technological advancement, live vlogging has also become increasingly popular.

-With so many people constantly spending their time on social media, many have realized it’s the perfect platform for a stable income or a side hustle.
+With so many people constantly spending their time on social media, many have realized it’s the perfect platform for a stable income or a lucrative extra income.

-Let us take you through a journey about vloggers, what they are, as well as some ideas for the perfect vlog.
+Let us take you on a journey about vloggers, what they are, as well as some ideas for the perfect vlog.

 - What are vloggers, and what do they do?